 The Eat-Stop-Eat fast was created by Brad Pilon and is ideal for healthy eaters looking to get an extra boost out of their diet.

-Surprisingly enough, even occasional fasts like this has been shown to lead to the health benefits.
+Surprisingly enough, even occasional fasts like this have been shown to lead to health benefits.

 The idea is that by cutting out a day of eating every once in a while, you will be restricting your overall calorie levels, even if your daily eating habits remain unchanged.